Our Mission

 We are called by our Creator to deepen our relationship with the Wabanaki of Maine, to stand with the tribes in the pursuit of justice, to affirm their inherent sovereignty and to support the preservation of Native languages and culture.

-The Episcopal Committee on Indian Relations (CIR) began in 1991, at the time of the quincentenary of the arrival of Columbus in the Caribbean, as Episcopalians in Maine desired to “get to know the Native American people of Maine; to learn about their histories, cultures, values, and yearnings, and join with them as we all share in the ministry of reaching out to all the people of Maine.”
+The Council of Indigenous Relations (CIR) began in 1991 as the Committee on Indian Relations, at the time of the quincentenary of the arrival of Columbus in the Caribbean, as Episcopalians in Maine desired to “get to know the Native American people of Maine; to learn about their histories, cultures, values, and yearnings, and join with them as we all share in the ministry of reaching out to all the people of Maine.”

 We invite you to join us in our work and ongoing email discussion using the listerv service, Gaggle.
 Click the button below if you would like to be added to our group list.

 Over the last 30 years, the committee has become a vibrant and diverse group with about 25 active members including clergy and laypeople representing most areas of the state.
-People of faith and conscience who are not Episcopalian are welcomed.
-We work closely with the Friends’ (Quaker) Committee on Maine Public Policy (FCMPP) and other faith groups considering the same issues.
+We work closely with other faith groups considering the same issues.
 The committee meets monthly to pray and learn together and to take actions to “stand with the tribes in the pursuit of justice, to affirm their inherent sovereignty and to support the preservation of Native language and cultures,” as stated in our Mission Statement.
 Working groups within the committee are “Legislative,” “Tribal Relations,” and “Communication.”

 The inherent sovereignty of our Wabanaki neighbors is the first consideration of CIR.
 In 1972, the Passamaquoddy Tribe and the Penobscot Indian Nation compelled the Department of Justice to sue the Department of Interior on their behalf claiming they were entitled to their homelands that had been taken from them.
 The Maine Indian Claims Settlement of 1980 resolved the land claims of the three Tribes.
 But it also imposed limitations on Maliseet, Passamaquoddy, and Penobscot self-government not experienced by any other federally recognized tribe within the United States.
 The three Tribes have continually protested the injustice of the two acts since shortly after their enactment, and they have sought meaningful amendment of them through a variety of diplomatic and legal means, all of them thwarted.

 Most recently, work was done in the Maine Legislature to amend the settlement act to make a more just relationship between the Tribes and the State.
-CIR is part of a wide coalition of groups continuing to stand with Wabanaki people in this important work.
+The Episcopal Diocese of Maine is part of a wide coalition of groups continuing to stand with Wabanaki people in this important work.
 Although LD 1626, “An Act To Implement the Recommendations of the Task Force on Changes to the Maine Indian Claims Settlement Implementing Act” did not pass in 2022, we will continue to press for full restoration and recognition of Wabanaki sovereignty.
 See “Wabanaki Nations Statement Regarding LD 1626” here.

-If you’d rather listen to the webinar, the audio is also available via our Faith in Maine podcast.
+If you’d rather listen to the webinar, the audio is also available via the Episcopal Diocese of Maine’s Faith in Maine podcast.
 You can find that podcast episode anywhere you listen to podcasts (Apple, Spotify, PocketCasts, Google Podcasts, Pandora, etc.) or you can access it directly here.

 In 2019, the state of Maine enacted legislation to replace Columbus Day with a celebration of Indigenous People.
-In October of 2020, our diocesan Racial Justice Council of the Diocese of Maine offered a Diocesan-wide worship service in celebration of Indigenous Peoples’ Day.
+In October of 2020, the Diocese of Maine offered a Diocesan-wide worship service in celebration of Indigenous Peoples’ Day.
 Please feel free to share this service on any upcoming Indigenous Peoples Day.

 This book, written by Shirley Hagar of the Friends Committee on Maine Public Policy along with other Native and non-native participants in “the gatherings,” is the most recent topic of study and group discussion for committee members.
 From the 14 authors who speak in the book, we gain a deeper understanding of Indigenous-settler relations, how they came to be, the distrust and misconceptions that continue to make it difficult for us to communicate, and how those relations might be reimagined even now.
 In collaboration with the FCMPP, we presented key members of Maine state government with copies of the book and conversations about how the perception it provides might be used to improve relations between the State and the Tribal nations living within the boundaries of what is now called Maine.